JaeL17/Medical-Image-Segmentation/README.md

 4. **visualisation.ipynb**: Explore this Jupyter Notebook for code related to displaying sample images and inference resylts of the segmentation model.

 ## Data Pre-processing and Training Data Augmentation
-During the training phase, the we adopt multiple data augmentation strategies to enhance the generalisation capabilities of models.
+During the training phase, we adopt multiple data augmentation strategies to enhance the generalisation capabilities of models.
 The key pre-processing and augmentation techniques include:
 * Image resizing to 288x288 pixels.
 * Random flipping (both horizontal and vertical).
 * Random adjustments to brightness and contrast.